2022 Parliament of South Africa fire: SONA and National Assembly sittings

 On 7 January 2022, National Assembly Speaker Nosiviwe Mapisa-Nqakula and National Council of Provinces Chairperson Amos Masondo revealed in a statement that President Cyril Ramaphosa's State of the Nation Address (SONA) would be held at the Cape Town City Hall on 10 February 2022.
 The subsequent Debate on the State of the National Address and the President's Reply will also take place at the venue.
 The SONA was attended by 300 Members of Parliament and 70 guests in order to comply with COVID-19 regulations.

 On 10 January, Mapisa-Nqakula announced that National Assembly sittings, including Finance Minister Enoch Godongwana's Budget Speech in February, will be held in the Good Hope Chamber.
 The Good Hope Chamber is one of the oldest meeting rooms of Parliament.
 It was the meeting place of the Parliament of the Cape of Good Hope from 1854 to 1885.
 The chamber has a seating capacity for 170 persons and allows 70 persons under COVID-19 regulations.

 Alleged confession

 On 29 January 2022, the State alleged that Mafe confessed to starting a fire in the parliamentary building.
 According to an affidavit given to investigators after his arrest and read out to the court, Mafe said that it was "the right thing" to set parliament on fire as he wanted to prevent Ramaphosa from delivering his annual SONA.
-He also demanded Ramaphosa's resignation, the release of Janusz Waluś as well as R1 500 for unemployed South Africans.
+He also demanded Ramaphosa's resignation, the release of Janusz Waluś as well as R1,500 for unemployed South Africans.

+Repair and refurbishment

+The Secretary of Parliament, Mr Xolile George, stated the rebuilding of Parliament will cost R2 billion, and take approximately 2 years to complete.
+In March 2023, the Development Bank of Southern Africa (DBSA) was appointed as the Project Lead.
+The full restoration is intended to be completed by 10 September 2025.
+Members of Parliament were to receive offices and new equipment to complete their work as soon as possible, according to the Speaker of the National Assembly, Nosiviwe Mapisa-Nqakula.